knightsUCF/SpaceGame/marketing/readme.md

 * a general article on anthrotech titled, "Brave New Techworld", could be a proper intro to the website, and also be the first chapter of the book

 * here we would outline the major themes in the tech trends of today from an anthropological perspective, which would set the tone for the further articles in the book

+* of course later we could rewrite this article as a proper first chapter